kragen/peg-bootstrap/peg.md

     eval(all_rules);

-And then we can export it for use by node.js:
+And then we can export it for use by node.js and other CommonJS implementations:

     if (exports) exports.parse_grammar = parse_grammar;